 Truro School has a long history of boarding and believes that the community atmosphere of the school is greatly enhanced by the presence of boarders.

-Boarders, although representing only a small percentage of the school population, are seen as an integral part of life at school; they represent the heart of the school.
-There are four relatively small houses, two for girls; Malvern for senior girls and Pentreve for junior girls, and two boys houses; Trennick for senior boys and Poltisco for junior boys.
+There are three boarding houses at Truro School: two for girls; Malvern for senior girls and Pentreve for junior girls, and one boys’ house; Trennick.
 Each house has a dedicated team of boarding staff, which includes a deputy Housemaster or Housemistress and a team of tutors, whose pastoral work is essential to maintain the smooth running of the boarding community and to enhance the quality of life of the pupils whilst they are in school.

-The Housemaster/mistress is supported by a team of Resident Tutors who help run the house for one evening per week and some weekends.
-There are also two Non-resident House Tutors who help during one weekday evening each.
+The Housemaster/mistress is supported by a team of Resident Tutors who help run the house during the evenings and at weekends.
+There are also Non-resident House Tutors who help during one weekday evening each.
 All tutors assist with the pastoral care of the boarders and any boarder in any house can turn to any of the tutors for help, advice or support.

 In addition to being in the care of a Housemaster or Housemistress, every student is in a Form, and the Form Tutor is an important person with whom students will have daily contact.
 He or she will be responsible for registering students every day, and is there to help, guide and monitor students in conjunction with house staff as they progress in the School.
 Heads of Year manage the tutor system and work closely with Housemasters and Housemistresses with pastoral and academic care of boarders.

-The Chaplain, Rev Aubin de Gruchy, plays a key role in the pastoral care of boarders.
-He regularly spends time in the boarding houses during the evening and he enjoys helping support boarders – especially new boarders during their transition into boarding.
+The Chaplain, Rev Helen Byrne, plays a key role in the pastoral care of boarders.
+She regularly spends time in the boarding houses during the evening, and she enjoys helping support boarders – especially new boarders during their transition into boarding.

 The Chaplain also leads boarders’ chapel services which happen once every half-term.
-He has an office near the Chapel and his door is always open for boarders.
-Aubin adopts a very non-judgemental and supportive approach and he works tirelessly to promote effective and positive mental health for all students in the school.
+She has an office near the Chapel, and her door is always open for boarders.
+Helen adopts a very non-judgemental and supportive approach, and she works tirelessly to promote effective and positive mental health for all pupils in the school.

 There are a Head of House, Deputy Head of House, and House Prefects for girls and boys boarding who are in the Upper Sixth and live in Trennick and Malvern.
 Most of them have boarded in the junior houses and are keen to keep strong links with the junior boarders.